-Hurricane season 2024 is well underway, thanks Beryl!
-And now the peak of the Atlantic season is just around the corner.
-Whilst the Cayman Islands are a relatively small target in a large ocean, the Islands' history books record that even a brush with an uppity tropical storm, let alone a Category 1 hurricane, can cause irreparable damage and bring about a power outage for several days.
-Category 3-5 storms are much rarer still, but ask anyone who was on Grand Cayman in 2004 and they will tell you they are nothing if not catastrophic.
+Whilst the Cayman Islands are a relatively small target in a large ocean, the Islands' history books record that even a brush with an uppity tropical storm, let alone a hurricane, can cause significant damage and bring about a power outage lasting several days.
+Category 3-5 storms are much rarer, but ask anyone who was on Grand Cayman in 2004 and they will tell you they are nothing if not catastrophic.

 So, being prepared and having a plan well in advance is key to weathering the storm.
-Read on for all the information you'll need to know, to get you and your family ready, as we all play the waiting game this hurricane season.
+Read on for all the information you'll need to know, to get you and your family ready for the 2025 Hurricane Season which begins on 1st June.

 On This Page